NewGaea/proto-gramurn/grammar/noun_morphology.md

    Primary     -u         -ku
 Incidental    -aura      -aikan

 Primary nouns represent the subject and direct object of a statement.
 Incidental nouns represent background information.
 For example, "At the water, I see game animals," contains the incidental noun _water_ and the primary nouns _I_ and _game animal_.
-Pronouns do not inflect.
+Pronouns, however, do not inflect.

 nax ɣamarai        ʔagaku              aɣix   niɣɾaкaura 1S  see.PRES.SING  game-animal.PLURAL  sit.0  water